 DataMatch is designed with these challenges in mind.
 The result is a unique and flexible tool that makes batch testing a breeze in any situation.

 The DataMatch GUI offers powerful tools to analyze and track down any differences found.
 It can zoom in on specific differences, or detect patterns in the differences using various correlation techniques.

-The process of migrating and testing a batch job is described in the above diagram.
-It starts by capturing the initial state of the database (A) on the mainframe and transferring that to the target platform.
+The process of migrating and testing a batch job starts by capturing the initial state of the database (A) on the mainframe and transferring that to the target platform.
 If the original database is not already relational, it is converted using DataTurn.